-Additional Information may be obtained from the Superintendent's Office (530)532-5761
+Tim Taylor, Superintendent (530)532-5761

 Introduction

 The Butte County Board of Education has prepared this Handbook to assist expelled pupils and the parent(s) or guardian(s) of expelled pupils in understanding the appeal process and the rights of the pupil.
 The Handbook constitutes the official procedures adopted by the Board for conducting expulsion appeals.